stelsemeyer/discover-weekly-saver/README.md

 ## Overview

 As an avid fan of Spotify's Discover Weekly playlist, I always wanted to have a scheduled, automated, self-controlled lean and cheap way of backing up the weekly generated tracks.
-There are different plugins to achieve the same result and integrate much more easily, so bear in mind that this is a slightly overengineered solution for cloud infrastructure enthusiasts.
+There are different plugins to achieve the same result and integrate much more easily, so bear in mind that this is a slightly over-engineered solution for cloud infrastructure enthusiasts.

 This project uses